torsade/mimk/README.md

 Finally, the execute rule describes how the resulting executable should be run, including constant parameters.

 #### Post-processing rule
-This rule can be used to perform post-processing steps, e.g. copying files.
+This rule can be used to perform post-processing steps, e.g. copying, moving, deleting or renaming files.

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.
 If no compiler configuration file is given, the default file 'gcc_release.py' is used.
-The entry point if the dictionary variable 'config'.
+The entry point is the dictionary variable 'config'.
 The following keys are supported:

 | Key        | Description                              | Default       |